Top 11 Ways to Fix Text Messages Not Sending on Android

 6. Toggle Airplane Mode

 A glitch in cellular connectivity on your Android device could prevent messages from going through to the recipient(s).
-Enabling Airplane mode and turning it off after some seconds will refresh your mobile networks and fix connectivity-related issues causing the ‘Messages not sent’ error.
+Enabling Airplane mode and turning it off after a few seconds will refresh your mobile networks and fix connectivity-related issues causing the ‘Messages not sent’ error.

 image 288